-The Bulgarian Prime Minister Boyko Borisov has set out the four priorities for the Balkan country’s presidency of the European Council.
+The Bulgarian Prime Minister Boyko Borissov has set out the four priorities for the Balkan country’s presidency of the European Council.

 “The future of Europe and young people, the European prospects of the Western Balkans and the connectivity between the EU and the Western Balkans, a secure and stable Europe, digital economy and the skills needed for the future — you know that they are closely related to the internal market,” the prime minister said during the European People’s Party (EPP) group’s debate about the future of the Old Continent at the European Parliament in Strasbourg.